of $10,000 goal

-Haasoscope is the first open-source, open-hardware, flexible, small, cheap, oscilloscope and data-acquisition board.
+Haasoscope is the first open source, open hardware, flexible, small, cheap, oscilloscope and data-acquisition board.
 You can use the stock firmware for basic oscilloscope functionality, or modify the firmware to customize what the Haasoscope does.
-Add a fancy trigger algorithm, use the FPGA to process the input data, make use of other digital I/O channels, or whatever!
-Oh, and just connect 2 or more Haasoscopes together if you need more input channels!
+You can add a fancy trigger algorithm, use the FPGA to process the input data, make use of other analog or digital I/O channels, or whatever!
+Oh, and just connect two or more Haasoscopes together if you need more input channels!

-It’s also way more powerful than a normal oscilloscope.
-Imagine trying to build a ping-pong playing robot, a levitating magnetic platform, or a self-navigating drone - you need to read in high-speed data from various sensors, analog and digital, process all that data fast, and respond in real-time.
-No problem - Haasoscope can handle that, even while running on AA batteries.
+Haasoscope is also far more powerful than a normal oscilloscope.
+Imagine trying to build a ping-pong playing robot, a levitating magnetic platform, or a self-navigating drone - you’d need to read in high-speed data from various sensors, analog and digital, process all that data quickly, and respond in real-time.
+No problem - Haasoscope can handle that, even while running on batteries.

 Haasoscope is also a great platform for students.
 They can see high-speed circuits in action, learn FPGA programming, data transmission protocols, etc. - at a price affordable for the classroom.
 They’re perfect for a lab class in EE, CS, or physics.

-You can even use Haasoscope for serious work - scientific research, industrial applications, communications, security, entertainment, finance, … anytime you need to tackle high-speed data on a project.
-The flexibility and expandability lets you build a system that meets your needs, whether it’s 4 channels and solar-powered in a remote desert, or 400 channels monitoring electronic noise levels in a cell-phone tower.
+You can even use Haasoscope for professional work - scientific research, industrial applications, communications, security, entertainment, finance, … anytime you need to tackle high-speed data on a project.
+Haasoscope’s flexibility and expandability lets you build a system that meets your needs, whether it’s four channels and solar-powered in a remote desert, or 400 channels monitoring electronic noise levels in a cell-phone tower.

 |Channels||Sample rate (MHz)||Bandwidth (MHz)||Recording depth||PC user interface and display||Open source firmware, software, hardware||Expandable to more channels|